Manoj-Thakur905/project-affbc/content/pages/blog/why-fonts-matter.md

 * Customer satisfaction will be our top priority asthey are ones who decides future of a company.
 They will took a firm or organisation to top of ladder and they are ones who took down the organisation.
 Customer satisfaction includes information, surveys and ratings, can help a company determine how to best improve or changes its products and services.

+We will be working to be good in some of fields so as to grow faster and efficient.

+1.  Network design and installation
+2.  Software installation and updates
+3.  Tech support
+4.  Risk assessments
+5.  Security strategy
+6.  Remote admin management